Dock in to a fabulous creative Christmas full of festive cheer

 Glisten and Glow Winter Magic (from 11 December into January)

 A festive tale, an exploration in the park, and some seasonal magic – Glisten and Glow is a winter adventure.
 Oliver Wallace from local storytellers Patchlarks has written and illustrated a special booklet that will guide you through the Winter Sprites trail in Thames Barrier Park, where you will find six illustrated characters.
 The tales begin during the Moving Market and will run into January, and there’s also activities to do at home.
-Click through to see where you can pick up the booklet locally, or download it.

 Christmas windows to light up Royal Albert Dock